 For other salary considerations that may apply to a grant-supported project, contact the Office of Academic Affairs for guidance.

-Utica College has authorized the Chief Grants Officer, Amy Lindner, to submit proposals on its behalf.
+Utica University has authorized the Chief Grants Officer, Amy Lindner, to submit proposals on its behalf.
 The grant proposal may be submitted after all required materials have been received by the Grants Office and all grant maker guidelines have been addressed.

 Institutional Name and Address: